demystifyfp/demystifyfp/content/clojure/marketplace-middleware/configuring-logging-using-timbre.md

                            :event event})))
 ```

-<span class="callout">1</span> Destructures the interested keys from the `data` map.
+<span class="callout">1</span> It destructures the interested keys from the `data` map.

-<span class="callout">2</span> Timbre use [delay](https://clojuredocs.org/clojure.core/delay) to cache the logging message.
+<span class="callout">2</span> Timbre use [delay](https://clojuredocs.org/clojure.core/delay) for the logging message.
 So, here we are retrieving the value using the [force](https://clojuredocs.org/clojure.core/force) function and then uses [read-string](https://clojuredocs.org/clojure.core/read-string) to convert the `string` to its corresponding Clojure data structure.

-<span class="callout">3</span> Generates the stringified JSON representation of the log entry containing the log level, timestamp and the actual message.
+<span class="callout">3</span> It generates the stringified JSON representation of the log entry containing the log level, timestamp and the actual message.

 To wire this function with Timbre, we are going to make use of its `merge-config!` function.